mui/material-ui/docs/src/pages/layout/hidden/hidden.md

 ## Integration with Grid

 It is quite common to alter `Grid` at different responsive breakpoints, and in many cases, you want to hide some of those elements.
-For brevity, where you are already using `Grid`, you may specify `Hidden` behaviors as the `hidden` property.

 {{"demo": "pages/layout/hidden/GridIntegration.js"}}